 The platform’s current inventory size in the U.S. comprises 7633 properties.

-In the best case scenario of 4,999 visits, this would translate to 0.65 visits per month per property.
+In the best-case scenario of 4,999 visits, this would translate to 0.65 monthly visits per property.

 You can learn more about TotalCommercial here.

-This article wouldn’t be complete without mentioning Craigslist that also has a commercial real estate section.
+This article wouldn’t be complete without mentioning Craigslist, which also has a commercial real estate section.

 The inventory only for real estate comprises 1,500,000 listings.

 But since it is a large platform for many classifieds from different niches (not only real estate), the total traffic also has to be shared with the total number of classifieds (80,000,000).

 This translates into 4.2 monthly visits per property, and you can list there for free.

 Below you will find the performance data of each commercial real estate listing website I analyzed.

 |Website/Platform||Inventory Size||Monthly Traffic (Visitors)||Monthly Traffic (Visits) per Property Listing||Monthly Costs|